josefs/meta-paper/paper.md

 The function `forShape` used in the definition of `force` is a parallel loop over shapes, and implemented in terms of `parM`.
-This function is what makes push arrays parallelizable.
+This function is what makes Push arrays parallelizable.

-Interoperating pull arrays and push arrays is an interesting story.
-Pull arrays can easily be converted into push arrays in a way that preserves fusion.
+Interoperating Pull arrays and Push arrays is an interesting story.
+Pull arrays can easily be converted into Push arrays in a way that preserves fusion.
 In meta-repa we use the function `toPush` for this purpose: